cybercoder-naj/Rooner/README.md

 ## Known Issues

- - Entering tab on the editor makes rectangular boxes.
+ - Entering the tab key on the editor makes rectangular boxes.
 Advised to use spaces instead.
  - On MacOS, some icons may not be displayed.

 ## Navigating the project

-All of my code for this project is under [composeApp/src/commonMain/kotlin](composeApp/src/commonMain/kotlin).
+My code for this project is under [composeApp/src/commonMain/kotlin](composeApp/src/commonMain/kotlin).
  - `App.kt` - this contains the parent composable called from `composeApp/src/desktopMain`.
  - `data/` - contains concrete implementations of the domain layer.
  - `di/` - A basic dependency injection singleton module.